gneas/MechaCar_Statistical_Analysis/README.md

 ![SuspensioncoilLotBoxPlot](/images/SuspensioncoilLotBoxPlot.png "SuspensioncoilLotBoxPlot")

-From this visualization we can see that this variance is exceeding the 100 psi threshold as a result of outliers.
+From this visualization above we can see that this variance is exceeding the 100 psi threshold as a result of outliers.